Bachelor of Education, Elementary

-- A supplementary form included in the application package asks you to describe your volunteer experiences and to discuss how they have influenced your decision to become a teacher.
-We are interested in how you have made connections between your volunteer experiences and what you have learned about yourself as a potential teacher.
-All required coursework must be completed by the end of winter semester of the year in which application to the program is made.
-There will be NO EXCEPTIONS to this requirement.
+- A letter of introduction.
+Discuss how your experiences have influenced your decision to become a teacher.
+We are interested in how you have made connections between your volunteer/working experiences and what you have learned about yourself as a potential teacher.

 - Two confidential reference report forms from referees qualified to attest to an applicant's suitability for teaching, preferably from teachers and not from a relative or close friend.